sahithyandev/ninja-chrome-extension/README.md

 1. Visit the website.
 2. Press `CTRL + SHIFT + Z`.
 3. From now on, the website will be opened up in a Private window everytime you load that website.

-4. If you want to remove that website from the Private Websites list, follow these steps
-   1. Right click on Ninja chrome extension icon.
+If you want to remove that website from the Private Websites list, follow these steps 1.
+Right click on Ninja chrome extension icon.
 2. Click `Options`.
 3. Delete the websites you don't want.

 ## Contribution

+PRs are always welcomed.

 Take a look at [TODO.md](./TODO.md) to see what needs to be done.